sta/websocket-sharp/README.md

 ### Unity Asset Store ###

-websocket-sharp is available on the Unity Asset Store.
+websocket-sharp is available on the Unity Asset Store (Sorry, Not available now).

 - **[WebSocket-Sharp for Unity]**